sdkjs/hasdom/README.md

 # hasdom
-Check if a JavaScript environment has a real DOM
+Check if a JavaScript environment has a real DOM.

-Written by ECMAScript 6 with AMD / CommonJS / UMD support

-Build tools:

-> * gulp
-> * babel
-> * jshint
-> * esperanto
-> * uglify

-# Install and Usage
+While javascript environment is more complicated than you have ever thought.
+When we talk about `environment`, almost everybody knows about web browser and `node.js`.
+But if you have heard some game engines based on javascript such as `Egret`, `Cocos2d-js` and `layabox`, then you will realize that you are misunderstanding this word.

 ## Node.js